SoftUni/Programming-Basics-Book-Java-EN/chapter-06-nested-loops.md

 How does the above example work?
 After the initialization of the **outer** loop, its **body** begins to execute, which contains **another (inner) loop**.
 The inner loop returns **`numberOfstars`** as a string of asterisks.
 After the **inner** loop **completes** its execution, the program control returns at the first iteration of **the outer loop**, and the code within it **continues to execute**.
 A statement (**`System.out.println ()`**) exists in the body of the outer loop.
 This statement will move the cursor to the following line when the inner loop completes its execution.
 Without this code, we will print all asterisks on one line.
 Usage of **`println()`** method in the inner loop instead of the **`print()`** method will print all asterisks on separate lines.
 You can try and see for yourself.
 Then **increment** of the variable (in our case by 1) of **the outer loop** follows, and the whole **inner** loop starts execution again.
 The inner loop executes as many times as the body of the outer loop is executed (in our case **`numberOfstars`** times).

-### Example: A square with a size of 10 x 10 asterisks
+### Problem: A square with a size of 10 x 10 asterisks

 Write a program that draws on the console a square of **N x N** asterisks: